cedra-labs/move-contract-examples/README.md

 ## Getting Started

-Most contracts can be compiled, tested, and published with the Cedra CLI:
+Contracts can be compiled, tested, and published with the Cedra CLI:

 ```bash
 # inside a project folder (e.g., dex/)